Seven disconnected tools with no shared truth

 How I defined the problem

 Stakeholders described the pain as ‘seven systems.’
-Discovery reframed it: the real problem was that no two systems agreed on the current configuration.
-I rewrote the brief from ‘consolidate tools’ to ‘establish a single, auditable source of truth that every persona can write to within their access.’
+Discovery reframed it: the real problem was that no two local systems agreed on the current configuration.
+I rewrote the brief from ‘consolidate tools’ to ‘establish one cloud-hosted, auditable source of truth that every persona can write to within their access.’
 That reframe unlocked the entire IA.

 Why this solution over alternatives

-We weighed three options: (a) an integration layer that left the seven UIs intact, (b) a dashboard-only ‘viewer’ over the existing tools, (c) a single canvas that owned configuration and surfaced field intelligence side-by-side.
-We chose (c) because the engineer’s real job is a decision, not a lookup — and only a single canvas let configuration changes and field outcomes inform each other in real time.
+We weighed three options: (a) an integration layer that left the seven desktop UIs intact, (b) a dashboard-only ‘viewer’ over the existing tools, (c) a single cloud canvas that owned configuration and surfaced field intelligence side-by-side.
+We chose (c) because the engineer’s real job is a decision, not a lookup — and only one hosted canvas let configuration changes and field outcomes inform each other in real time, for every site at once.

 The trade-offs I made

 Owning the schema meant three legacy reports had to be rewritten and four teams gave up bespoke spreadsheets.
 The CRUD matrix is intentionally narrow — Loads Engineers cannot edit certification fields, even though the old Excel let them.
-And v1 shipped without offline mode, because syncing a configuration source of truth offline would have undermined the very trust we were building.
+And v1 shipped online-only: syncing a configuration source of truth offline would have undermined the very trust the cloud model was there to build, so instead we designed explicit connection and last-synced states.

 How it’s different from other tools

-PLM tools (Windchill, Teamcenter) own configuration but ignore the field.
-Precision-ag tools (Climate FieldView, Cropwise) own the field but ignore the asset.
-Onewind is the only surface where a blade-load envelope change and an NDVI anomaly can be reasoned about in the same workspace — because for this operator, they are the same decision.
+PLM tools (AssetVault, TeamVault) own configuration but ignore the field.
+Precision-ag tools (FieldSense, CropMind) own the field but ignore the asset.
+Aeris is the only hosted surface where a blade-load envelope change and an NDVI anomaly can be reasoned about in the same workspace, by an engineer in Germany and a crew on site — because for this operator, they are the same decision.

 04 — Design Principles